 Your guide to intermediate rent

-Intermediate Market Rent (IMR) offers new build homes with discounted rent.
+The Intermediate Market Rent (IMR) scheme offers new build homes with discounted rent.
 Homes are available from Futures Housing Group on an assured shorthold tenancy*, usually for an initial period of six months.

 Not everyone qualifies for IMR properties, so you have to go through eligibility and affordability checks when you apply.

 An assured shorthold tenancy (AST) is the most common type of tenancy if you rent from a private landlord or letting agent.

 To find out more about ASTs, visit https://www.gov.uk/tenancy-agreements-a-guide-for-landlords/tenancy-types

 Who is eligible for an IMR home?

 Everyone who applies for an IMR property has to meet the elegibility criteria and this is assessed by your local Homebuy agent.
 To qualify, you must:

 • be registered with a local Homebuy agent

 • have a total household income of less than £80,000 a year